pfreemantlm/dev-standard/Platform/CampaignService.md

  * Online Video
  * Display
  * Mobile
+ * Package - will not contain tag items unless items are moved under it, using the packageItems function.
 * **Cost Structure** - designates the method of payment for deliveries on the Placement; can be one of:
  * CPM (cost per 1000 ad deliveries)
  * CPC (cost per ad click)